jckpn/lboro-comp-vision-notes/Computer Vision.md

 ### Transform Domain Processing

-- On the other hand, the 'transform domain' refers to any alternative representation of the image, such as the frequency domain (covered in Lecture 9)
+- On the other hand, the ‘transform domain’ refers to any alternative representation of the image, such as the frequency domain (covered in Lecture 9)
 - **Transform domain processing** involves transforming the image into an entirely different representation for processing
 - The image can then be transformed back to the spatial domain if needed